eclipse-ibeji/ibeji/docs/tutorials/consumer/README.md

 A digital twin consumer needs to discover the digital twin provider using the [In-Vehicle Digital Twin Service](../../../README.md#high-level-design) before it can interact with the digital twin provider.

-The following discusses the steps your digital twin consumer takes to discover a digital twin provider in the programming language of your choice:
+The following discusses the steps that your digital twin consumer should take to discover a digital twin provider in the programming language of your choice:

 1. Refer to the interface of the [In-Vehicle Digital Twin Service](../../../interfaces/invehicle_digital_twin/v1/invehicle_digital_twin.proto) which is defined as a protobuf file.